Crescendo of Doom: Reception

 In the Italian magazine Pergioco, Giovanni Ingellis noted, "Crescendo of Doom continues to broaden the horizons of the game by providing French, English and Finnish tanks and units."
-But Ingellis warned beginning players against advancing through the scenarios too quickly, saying, "It is a dish for gourmets, even if they are beginners; overdoing it with spices would distort its flavour.
-The unwary or megalomaniac would at this point experience the nausea and sense of rejection typical of sensational indigestion.
-Taken in the right doses, situation by situation, scenario after scenario, following the course of the 'education program' prepared by the Avalon Hill 'chefs', this could instead become your favorite war game."
+But Ingellis warned beginning players against advancing through the scenarios too quickly, saying, "It is a dish for gourmets, even if they are beginners; overdoing it with spices would distort its flavour ...
+Taken in the right doses ... this could instead become your favorite war game."

-In Issue 51 of Moves, John Alsen did an in-depth review of the new rules, terrain, counters and each of the 11 scenarios, then concluded, "All things considered, Crescendo of Doom is a worthy successor to Cross of Iron.
-There are no major problems with the rules.
-The counters are plentiful and well done.
-The scenarios are diverse and balanced.
-Two major terrain features are added.
+In Issue 51 of Moves, John Alsen did an in-depth review of the new rules, terrain, counters and each of the 11 scenarios, then concluded, "Crescendo of Doom is a worthy successor to Cross of Iron.
+There are no major problems with the rules ...
 This is a package with the potential to provide many hours of enjoyment to those interested in the period."

-In Campaign Special Issue #2, Lorrin Bird commented, "While the original Squad Leader game was a work of art with regard to its fine balance of playability and detail...the gamettes are coming to represent the 'masterpieces' of wargamedom due to the unbelievable trivia that is included ...
-The end result of the amazing efforts being made to make the SL system as complete as possible is that one is presented with tanks which act pretty much like they did in real life."
+In Campaign Special Issue #2, Lorrin Bird commented, "While the original Squad Leader game was a work of art with regard to its fine balance of playability and detail...the gamettes are coming to represent the 'masterpieces' of wargamedom due to the unbelievable trivia that is included."
+Bird concluded, "The end result of the amazing efforts being made to make the SL system as complete as possible is that one is presented with tanks which act pretty much like they did in real life."